nystephens/mvc-tech-blog/README.md

 ## Description
 This is a basic CMS-style blog site that was created using the Model, View, Controller paradigm.
 This site is currently hosted on Heroku at [Heroku Deployment](https://powerful-wave-29911.herokuapp.com/) and can also be run locally using the files located in the GitHub repository [Github](https://github.com/nystephens/mvc-tech-blog).
 To learn how to run this server locally please continue reading the [Installation](#installation) and [Usage](#usage) sections.

 This application was created using Node.js, express for the server, and sequelize to connect to a mysql database entitled "tech_blog_db".
 All user, post, and comment data is stored in tech_blog_db.
 The live app is currently deployed on Heroku, using the JAWSDB add on to store data.
 All passwords have been encrypted using the bcrypt Node.js package.
+The HTML views templates are generated using Handlebars.js.

 ## Installation
 1. Navigate to the GitHub repository ( https://github.com/nystephens/mvc-tech-blog) in your web browser and click the green dropdown menu that says “Code”.
 Copy the SSH key to your clipboard and then open your terminal.